1223423/foml-notes/README.md

 python train.py --csv dataset_subset_transformed.csv --predict predictors.csv --features text_object weekday_category containsMention_category --algorithm svm --ngrams 4 --cv --cm
 ```
 ## Flags

-- ---csv [filename.csv] _training dataset_
+  --csv [filename.csv] _training dataset_
-- ---features [feature1 feature2] _list of features to use in training.
+  --features [feature1 feature2] _list of features to use in training.
 Notice that feature name is followed by an underscore and pandas datatype.
 This is necessary for succesful encoding._
-- --- algorithm [svm / nb] _training algorithm_
+  -- algorithm [svm / nb] _training algorithm_
-- --- ngrams [n] _Ngram range from 1 to n (not n-grams alone!)_
+  -- ngrams [n] _Ngram range from 1 to n (not n-grams alone!)_
 ### Optional flags
-- --- predict [filename.csv] _unlabeled data; must contain same features_
+  -- predict [filename.csv] _unlabeled data; must contain same features_
-- --- crossvalidate / cv _cross-validation of entire training set (10 splits)_
+  -- crossvalidate / cv _cross-validation of entire training set (10 splits)_
-- --- confusionmatrix / cm _draws basic confusion matrix (requires matplotlib)_
+  -- confusionmatrix / cm _draws basic confusion matrix (requires matplotlib)_
-- --- showngrams _Shows the sentence 'an apple a day keeps the doctor away' converted to the range of ngrams_
+  -- showngrams _Shows the sentence 'an apple a day keeps the doctor away' converted to the range of ngrams_

 By default the text data is converted to tf-idf representation, categorical features are one hot encoded, and numerical features left as is.